-To navigate in the opposite direction, i.e. to find all places in your solution where the symbol is used, press Alt+F7.
+To navigate in the opposite direction, that is to find all places in your solution where the symbol is used, press Alt+F7.
 ReSharper will quickly find and display all usages of the symbol.
-For more information, see Finding Usages.
+For more information, see Find Usages.

-Another handy navigation shortcut is Ctrl+Shift+G. When you press it on any symbol, ReSharper will show you all available navigation options: For more information, see Navigate To.
+Another handy navigation shortcut is Control+Shift+G. When you press it on any symbol, ReSharper will show you all available navigation options: For more information, see Navigate To.

-If you need to find anything in your solution, press Ctrl+N. The list of suggestions appears as soon as you invoke this feature and initially includes your recent files and navigated items.
+If you need to find anything in your solution, press Control+N. The list of suggestions appears as soon as you invoke this feature and initially includes your recent files and navigated items.
 You can start typing to find types, symbols, files, recent edits, recent files, and recently viewed methods.
-For more information, see Go to Everything/Type.
+For more information, see Search Everywhere/Go to Type.

 When a navigation command brings you to a new file, you may want to see where it is in the Solution Explorer.
-Just press Shift+Alt+L and the Solution Explorer will scroll to the current file and highlight it.
-For more information, see Locating Current Document in Solution/Assembly Explorer
+Just press Alt+Shift+L and the Solution Explorer will scroll to the current file and highlight it.
+For more information, see Locate current document in Solution/Assembly Explorer

 When you are working in the editor, a bunch of code editing helpers are at your hand.
 Here are a couple of them.